Snake-Sanders/dotfiles/docs/18_karabiner.md

 Karabiner allows using home row mod on Macos amoung other keymapings.

+**Update**: After some testing it is better to use `Kanata`, however Kanata requires Karabiner drivers in order to function on MacOS.

 ## Installation

 On Macos Sequoia the hombrew installation does not work, install it from the